-The largest population group in Mbizana is Black Africans at 99, 58% of the total population followed by Coloureds at 0, 17%, Indians / Asians at 0, 11%, Whites at 0, 09% and others at 0, 04% as demonstrated in the chart below:- development and learner support programmes in order to deal with the needs of this majority section of our populations.
+The largest population group in Winnie Madikizela-Mandela is Black Africans at 99, 58% of the total population followed by Coloureds at 0, 17%, Indians / Asians at 0, 11%, Whites at 0, 09% and others at 0, 04% as demonstrated in the chart below: - percentage of the budget is allocated to youth development and learner support programmes in order to deal with the needs of this majority section of our populations.
 The elderly people age group 60 and over accounts for 8% of the total population.